 Turn off the news.
-Watch only once or twice a day.
+Watch only once or twice a day; even better – just listen.
 Everything you really need to know is here.
-Watching constantly is signaling danger to your brain, causing cortisol levels to stay elevated so that energy needed to flee the danger your brain is believing is ready to chase you is readily available.
+Watching constantly is signaling danger to your brain, causing cortisol levels to stay elevated (so that energy needed to flee the danger your brain is believing is there ready to chase you is readily available).
 Shelter In Place does not go well with raised cortisol levels so let’s work to lower them by turning off the news and doing something else.

 Watch these videos.
 Covid-19 is a reality.
-We can fight it by laughing about how it’s affecting us.
+One way we can fight it is by laughing about how it’s affecting us.
 This will help desensitize us to the fear.
 We must remain vigilant about the things we can control but we can do that without stressing out our brains and bodies with constant high levels of cortisol.
-It’s okay to feel happy right now.
-Or any of your feelings.
+It’s okay to feel happy right now, or afraid, or angry, or any of your feelings.
 You NEED to feel them.
 Allow yourself to feel them.
 We tend to fear that if we start to cry we won’t be able to stop.
 You will stop.
 Let it out.

 Talk to your friends and family, your doctor, your therapist about your fears.